 Tuula has received a Presidential award in Finland for her work on the internationalisation of education.

 Tuula has experience in launching and teaching in CLIL programmes with English as the CLIL language.
-She has taught in primary, secondary, upper secondary and vocational education, and has also worked as a school principal.
+She has taught in primary, secondary, upper secondary, vocational and tertiary education, and has also worked as a school principal.

-Tuula has worked as a teacher trainer in and organiser of CLIL courses, programmes and seminars for over 20 years.
-She has coordinated and taught dozens of CLIL teacher professional development courses across Europe.
-She has also been involved in a number of national and international CLIL projects, including the CLIL Cascade Network (CCN).
+Tuula has worked as a teacher trainer in and organiser of CLIL courses, programmes and seminars for over 25 years.
+She has coordinated and taught hundreds of CLIL teacher professional development courses across Europe.
+She has also played a leading role in a number of national and international CLIL projects, including the CLIL Cascade Network (CCN).
 CCN involved 21 partner institutions from 14 countries.
 The network was dedicated to encouraging the use of CLIL in teaching and learning at all levels of education.
-The project was financed by the European Union from 2007 to 2010.
+The project was financed by the European Union.

 He is the lead or sole author of:

 CLIL Essentials for Secondary School Teachers (Cambridge University Press)

 Uncovering CLIL: Content and Language Integrated Learning in Bilingual and Multilingual Education (Macmillan)

 Excellence in Bilingual Education: Guidance for School Principals (Cambridge University Press)